Last updated: November 27, 2020

 Third on our list of romantic couple things to do in and around Sydney is to go hiking together.
 Being active outdoors and enjoying the incredible natural beauty that Sydney has to offer, is actually a very romantic and fun thing to do.

 Try a walking trail that hasn’t been flooded with the big crowds yet.
 After all, you’d want some space and perhaps some quiet time with your better half.
-Try the Federation Cliff Walk, a fairly quiet walking trail north of Bondi with stunning panoramic views.
+Try the Cape Baily Track, a quiet walking trail north of Cronulla with stunning coastal views.

 The Taronga Zoo to Balmoral Beach walk is great too.
 The scenery along the way is fantastic, and you can finish your date in style at Balmoral Beach with a swim and a romantic picnic.

-If you prefer a bush walk, pick one of these awesome walks in the Blue Mountains for a some adventurous quality time together.
+If you prefer a bush walk, pick one of these awesome bushwalks in and around Sydney for some adventurous quality time together outside.

 6. Do a Flower Arranging Class